/etc/init.d/sshd restart

 lsof 2> /dev/null | egrep ‘/vz/root/xxx|/vz/private/xxx’

 where, xxx is the VPS ID.
-It will list the open files which you can close and start the VPS.
+If the open files are listed, close them and start the VPS.

-2) Your current working directory on the host server is inside the VPS’s private area i.e. the private area of the VPS is at /vz/private/xxx and your current working directory while starting the VPS is inside /vz/private/xxx.
+2) The second reason is you are in the containers private directory while starting the VPS. i.e. the private area of the VPS is /vz/private/xxx and your current working directory while starting the VPS is inside /vz/private/xxx.

 Check the current working directory: